fpsvogel/fpsvogel.com/src/_posts/2023-06-20-why-make-a-text-based-game.md

 I want to make something *outside these established genres*.
 I really like *the idea* of interactive fiction, but I wouldn't enjoy writing one.
 It's also not my favorite medium to play/read.

-But I've only ever tried a few of them, so recently I made a renewed effort to explore interactive fiction and *appreciate it* as much as I could.
+But I'd only ever tried a few of them, until recently I made a renewed effort to explore interactive fiction and *appreciate it* as much as I could.
 Here are my impressions, along with some examples.

 I like that **parser-based interactive fiction** feels more game-like on the whole, with its clear concept of spaces to be explored.
 It can be hard for a newcomer to learn, but that's not a problem if a good tutorial is included ([*Counterfeit Monkey*](https://ifdb.org/viewgame?id=aearuuxv83plclpl)) or if the commands are intuitive based on context ([*FeedVid Live*](https://varunramesh.itch.io/feedvid-live)).

-**Hypertext interactive fiction** has a simpler UI (just links) but is also more varied, covering the entire spectrum from conventional game mechanics ([*Seedship*](https://philome.la/johnayliff/seedship/play/index.html)) to avant-garde storytelling ([*Orifice Clique*](https://xrafstar.monster/games/twine/clique/)), from hilarious ([*You Will Select a Decision*](https://selectadecision.info/)) to heartbreaking ([*Hana Feels*](http://hanafeels.com/)).
+**Hypertext interactive fiction** has a simpler UI (just links) but is also more varied, covering the entire spectrum from conventional game mechanics ([*Seedship*](https://philome.la/johnayliff/seedship/play/index.html), [*A Dark Room*](https://adarkroom.doublespeakgames.com/)) to avant-garde storytelling ([*Orifice Clique*](https://xrafstar.monster/games/twine/clique/)), from hilarious ([*You Will Select a Decision*](https://selectadecision.info/)) to heartbreaking ([*Hana Feels*](http://hanafeels.com/)).

 **Commercial interactive fiction** has made a comeback in the past ten years or so ([*Sorcery!*](https://www.inklestudios.com/sorcery), [*Roadwarden*](https://moralanxietystudio.com/roadwarden)).
 And some story-heavy RPGs are reminiscent of interactive fiction ([*Disco Elysium*](https://discoelysium.com/), [*Wildermyth*](https://wildermyth.com/)).

-So I was able to better appreciate interactive fiction this time around, but I still didn't come across any interactive fiction like the game I want to make.
+So I was able to better appreciate the genre this time around, but I still didn't come across any interactive fiction like the game I want to make.

 ## So what game *do* I want to make?